Inspect multiple imputation model

 pregsize -> bwt sep_unmeas -> bwt")

-#> Based on the proposed directed acyclic graph (DAG), the incomplete
+#> Based on the proposed directed acyclic graph (DAG), the partially

-# Example DAG for which multiple imputation is not valid, due to a collider
+# Example DAG for which multiple imputation is not valid

 mdag="matage -> bmi7 mated -> matage mated -> bmi7

-#> Based on the proposed directed acyclic graph (DAG), the incomplete
+#> Based on the proposed directed acyclic graph (DAG), the partially

-#> imputation model predictors.
-Hence, multiple imputation methods which
+#> given the fully observed imputation model predictor(s).
+Hence, multiple

-#> assume data are missing at random are not valid.
+#> imputation methods which assume data are missing at random may not be

 #>